Who are you?

 Do you accept playlists?

-Yes, I am happy to accommodate for playlists but I will advise against it.
+I am happy to work using your suggestions as guidance and I will advise against working strictly to a playlist.
 It is preferred for you to send over some suggestions of your favourite music or even to ask your guests in advance to name 2 songs that they would dance to (the wording here is very important).

 As a full time DJ, the main aspect of my job is to fill a dance floor.
 I have vast experience of what works and what doesn't work.
 Your guests may feel disconnected if, for example, they have to listen to the same genre all night when they are expecting more variety.
 The DJ must be allowed the freedom to build an atmosphere, make changes, speed the night up and slow the night down.